edissyum/opencapture/README.md

     - allowedExtensions : Files extensions allowed, JSON format

 ## Launch manually

-We use worker and jobs to enqueue process.
-The worker is encapsulated into a service who needs to be started in order to run the process.
-It's needed to cron the boot of the service at every restart, by the root user :

-    $ sudo crontab -e

-   And add

-    @reboot systemctl start OCForInvoices_Sep-worker.service

 Obviously you could launch the separation by the web using the "Download" page.
 But you also could launch separation using bash script combined with incron.
 Here is an example of incrontab :